alexandrelamberty/nvim-config/README.md

 > Running the script will remove the `$HOME/.config/nvim` directory!

-Run the `ìnstall.sh` script
+- Run the `ìnstall.sh` script

 ```shell
 ./install
 ```

-Launch Neovim
+- Launch Neovim

 ```shell
 nvim
 ```

-and run the command to install the plugins dependencies.
+- Run the command to install the plugins dependencies.

 ```vim
 :PackerInstall
 ```

-Verify that all the plugins have been correctly installed:
+- Verify that all the plugins have been correctly installed:

 ```vim
 :PackerStatus
 ```

-Verify the Neovim health:
+- Verify the Neovim health:

 ```vim
 :CheckHealth